Project Schedule vs Project Plan What are the differences ?

 - A project schedule usually relies on softwares, methods and techniques such as Gantt Charts, Network Diagrams, PERT, CPM etc.

 In project management, both Project Plans and Project Schedules are critical documents for a project’s success.
-Project Plans are comprehensive documents which also include the Project Schedules.
+Project Plans are comprehensive documents that also include the Project Schedules.
 It guides project execution and control.

 On the other hand, a Project Schedule is a graphic presentation of the project activities and activity details.
 It can be created by using tools such as Gantt Charts, Network Diagrams, CPM and PERT techniques.
 You can analyze and check the critical path of the project by using the project schedule.